 What does our program offer you and your organization?

-- A strong pool of pre-selected candidates who are highly motivated to work in global policy and governance in Geneva.
+- A strong pool of pre-selected candidates who are highly motivated to work on global policy issues.

 - Mentoring and professional development support from the program, ensuring intern accountability while in Geneva.